“Love of learning is the guide of life.” ~PBK motto

-About Phi Beta Kappa Association of East Central Illinois
+About the Phi Beta Kappa Association of East Central Illinois

-Phi Beta Kappa is the oldest and most prestigious undergraduate honor society in the United States.
-Only about 10 of the nation's institutions of higher learning have Phi Beta Kappa chapters, and only about 10 percent of the arts and sciences graduates of these distinguished institutions are selected for Phi Beta Kappa membership.
+Founded in 1776, Phi Beta Kappa is the most prestigious undergraduate honor society in the United States.
+Only about 10 percent of the nation's institutions of higher learning have Phi Beta Kappa chapters, and only about 10 percent of the arts and sciences graduates of these distinguished institutions are selected for Phi Beta Kappa membership.
 Chapters confer membership for life, and upon graduation from their undergraduate institutions all members are invited to become active in their local PBK Association.

 Members of PBK are committed to furthering intellectual inquiry as a form of invaluable public service.
 The Phi Beta Kappa Association of East Central Illinois gives local PBK members the opportunity to extend the organization’s goals of academic excellence, civic engagement, and entrepreneurial brilliance well beyond the walls of their undergraduate institution.
 Our events and activities, such as the Fall Lecture Series, the Young Scholars Award, and the Frank McCormick Study Abroad Scholarship, some of the ways in which we hope to foster the love of learning and the high standards of PBK within our community.
 All Phi Beta Kappa members are, regardless of institutional affiliation, invited to participate in our programs.

-To recognize academic excellence in the liberal arts and science;
+To recognize academic excellence in the liberal arts and sciences;

-To support and encourage the love of learning in our community;
+To support and encourage the love of learning in our public community;

-Spring Banquet: The spring 2012 banquet was held on Saturday, April 14 at 6:30 p.m. in the Doudna Fine Arts Center Concourse on the campus of Eastern Illinois University.
-Phi Beta Kappa members and their guests attended along with the students honored with the PBK Young Scholars Award.
-At the banquet we conducted our annual business meeting, elected officers, and honored the winners of our essay contest.
-Our guest speaker was Professor Gary Fritz (EIU, Biology), who delivered an exciting presentation on his new documentary film Piedra Roja.
+Spring Banquet: The PBK Spring Banquet is held every year, typically in the first half of April.
+It is held in the gorgeous Doudna Fine Arts Center Concourse on the campus of Eastern Illinois University.
+Phi Beta Kappa members and their guests attend along with the students honored with the PBK Young Scholars Award.
+Immediately before the banquet, we conduct our brief annual business meeting, where we elect officers for the following year.
+The banquet is designed to honor the high school winners of our essay contest as well as their guests, including parents, grandparents, friends, teachers, and principals.
 The banquet is an opportunity to meet and socialize with other members of the association.
-If you are interested in attending the spring 2013 banquet to take place on Saturday, May 4, please contact Suzie Park.
+If you are interested in attending the spring banquet, please contact Suzie Park at email@example.com.

 Frank McCormick Study Abroad Scholarship: The association has established a scholarship at Eastern Illinois University honoring the activities of our long serving former president, Frank McCormick.
-The scholarship provides a small stipend to assist students at Eastern Illinois University to participate in university sponsored study abroad programs.
+The scholarship provides a stipend (approximately $500) to assist students at Eastern Illinois University to participate in university sponsored study abroad programs.